 Here’s what we mean:

-• Functionally clear, easy to operate control panel.
+- Functionally clear, easy to operate control panel.

-• Non volatile storage for 128 groups of parameter settings.
+- Non-volatile storage for 128 groups of parameter settings.

-• Noiseless recall and sequencing of settings during audio programs.
+- Noiseless recall and sequencing of settings during audio programs.

-• The original EMT 252 reverb program for superb sound at short decay settings.
+- The original EMT 252 reverb program for superb sound at short decay settings.

-• The EMT 252 linear reverb program for perfectly natural sound at longer decays.
+- The EMT 252 linear reverb program for perfectly natural sound at longer decays.

-• Chorusing, delay, echo loops. doppler reverb, and non-linear reverb programs.
+- Chorusing, delay, echo loops. doppler reverb, and non-linear reverb programs.

-The EMT 252 Digital System is the successor to he well-known EMT 251.
-On the basis of that unit, which provides with lever switches,
+The affordable 252: The superb EMT sound will not surprise you…the price will!
+The EMT 252 Digital System is the successor to the well-known EMT 251.
+On the basis of that unit, which provides with lever switches, and LCD indication, a unit for 19″ rack mounting with remote control has been developed.

 Newly included are the 1 28 storage locations of the remote control.
 Half of these are preprogrammed with fixed programs; the other half allow free programming by the user.
 A tool has thereby been provided that significantly simplifies the task of finding appropriate